Calopogon tuberosus

 Calopogon tuberosus, the tuberous grass pink, is an orchid native to eastern North America.
+It is a perennial forb.

+Description

+The main identifying features of C. tuberosus are the species' prominent hairs positioned on the lip of a petal (sometimes referred to as "the Beard") and the smell produced by the flower.

+Individuals have 1 (occasionally 2) linear basal leaves.
+Flowers are magenta to purple in color, and the middle petal is distinctively oblong-elliptic in shape.
+The average maximum root depth has been found to be 7 centimeters (approximately 2.75 inches).

-Distribution
+Distribution and habitat

 In the United States, it occurs from as far southwest as Texas and Oklahoma and southeast to the Florida Everglades to as far northeast as Maine and as far northwest as Minnesota.
 In Canada, it is found in all provinces from Newfoundland to Manitoba.
 It also is found in St. Pierre & Miquelon, Cuba and the Bahamas.

+From April to September, C. tuberosus may be found in habitats such as sandhill seeps, floating peat mats, and savannas.
+It may also be found in habitats such as fens, bogs, pine flatwoods, and marl prairies.